 His goal is to work at the National Museums of Kenya, where he can use his knowledge to advance research in Kenya and assist other young Kenyans in developing careers in the study of human evolution.

-Husna Mashaka, Kenya
+Husna Mashaka, Tanzania

 Husna Mashaka is a former Baldwin Fellow who earned her master’s degree at the University of Nairobi, Kenya.
 She is currently pursuing a PhD at Arizona State University.
 Ms. Mashaka’s work focuses on understanding relationships between humans and their environments in eastern Africa over thousands of years.
 Her research examines differences in plant ecology using modern plants, soils, and ancient sediments to reconstruct past environments and human-environment interactions in eastern Africa.